What is SNIPER?

 SNIPER introduces a structured lifecycle with specialized agent teams.
 Instead of one agent doing everything, SNIPER spawns parallel teams of agents -- each with a specific role, persona, and file ownership boundary -- coordinated by a team lead.

-- Sprint -- A development team implements selected stories with code and tests
+- Implement -- A 2-agent team (fullstack-dev, qa-engineer) writes code and tests in isolated worktrees

 Each phase produces concrete artifacts (markdown files in docs/) and passes through a review gate before the next phase can begin.